georgeglessner/ConferenceNotes/CONNECT.TECH-2019/10.17.19/The_Art_of_Simplicity.md

 > The goal is not to distract the customer

-Example: You go to yahoo and it is filled with adds, bing has less adds but still has pictures and distractions, google has no adds or distractions at all.
+Example: You go to yahoo and it is filled with ads, bing has less adds but still has pictures and distractions, google has no adds or distractions at all.

 > Simple makes things easy, but its not easy to make things simple.